 Holland is one of those players who can sometimes go unnoticed but he can do it all.
 He has such a high hockey IQ that it allows him to think the game at a quick pace and help him set-up his linemates.
 The skilled playmaker is also versatile enough to play all the forward positions.
 The smooth skating forward proved to be durable at the AHL level and showed good poise when distributing the puck on the Bulldog's power play.
 He needs to add more muscle mass to his thin frame while continuing his improvement of his two-way game to play in the NHL.
 Holland projects as a top-nine forward at the NHL level but could be far better should he gain more size.

-olland could play in the top-six of the Bulldog's line-up this coming season and is expected to improve his overall game.
-He should bring more offense this year as he has adjusted the speed and size of players at the pro level.
-The second year pro could play a much bigger role on both the power play and penalty killing units in Hamilton.
+Holland could play in the top-six of the Bulldog's line-up this coming season and is expected to improve his overall game.
+He should bring more offense if he can stay healthy this season.
+The third year pro could play a much bigger role on both the power play and penalty killing units in Hamilton.